themelis/glimpse-wiener-beta/README.md

- Glimpse
+WGlimpse

-Glimpse is a sparsity based mass-mapping algorithm.
+WGlimpse is a sparsity based mass-mapping algorithm.
 See the [Glimpse page](http://www.cosmostat.org/software/glimpse) on the CosmoStat website for more information.
+The code computes the Wiener estimate and then runs Glimpse-on-a-grid on the shear residuals

 ## Installation